spotinst/help/src/docs/ocean/getting-started/gke.md

 ![gke-import-cluster-general](https://github.com/user-attachments/assets/32012514-48a5-4b1d-9140-6c772d364950)

-3. Click Next.

 ## Step 2: Compute

 1. Ocean imports the compute configuration from your GKE cluster and displays it on the Compute page.
 Confirm or edit the configuration if needed:
    - Machine Types.
      All types are selected by default to grant Ocean the most freedom of operation possible.
-Click Customize if an adjustment is required.
+Click **Customize** if you need to adjust them.
    - Resource Limit
      - Max vCPUs
      - Max Memory (GB)